bnicolae1986/Manual_Testing_Jira/Manual_Testing_Jira.md

 * Update configurations if necessary based on testing needs.

 #### Backup and Recovery:
-* Create backups of essential data before starting tests to avoid the loss of important informa
+* Create backups of essential data before starting tests to avoid the loss of important information.